 That means if you want to use other applications or even more than one DSpace installation to register DOIs with the same prefix, you'll have to use a unique namespace separator for each of them.
 Also you should not generate DOIs manually with the same prefix and namespace separator you configured within DSpace.
-For example, if your prefix is 10.5072 you can configure one DSpace installation to generate DOIs starting with 10.5072/papers, a second installation to generate DOIs starting with 10.5072/data- and another application to generate DOIs starting with 10.5072/results-.
+For example, if your prefix is 10.5072 you can configure one DSpace installation to generate DOIs starting with 10.5072/papers, a second installation to generate DOIs starting with 10.5072/results-.

 DOIs will be used in addition to Handles.
 This implementation does not replace Handles with DOIs in DSpace.
-That means that DSpace will still generate Handles for every item, every collection and every community, and will use those Handles as part of the URL of items, collections and communities.
+That means that DSpace will continue to generate Handles for every item, every collection and every community, and will use those Handles as part of the URL of items, collections and communities